nats-io/nats.node/migration.md

 ## Error Handling

 Previous versions of NATS.js typically emitted errors and had numerous handlers you needed to specify.
-The new version simply provides an async iterator `status()` which you can iterate to pull the latest notification.
+The new version provides an async iterator `status()`.
+You can iterate to pull the latest notification.
 The notifications have the interface: `{type: string, data?: string|ServersChanged}`.
 Available types are available under:
 `Events`, which has available properties for `DISCONNECT`, `RECONNECT`, `UPDATE`, and `LDM`.